 In turn, larger and established retailers have rapidly adapted to meet the challenge posed by the online environment.
 Customer service via social media has boomed, guiding consumers through the purchase process, resolving complaints, and generally trying to convince consumers that big brands still provide the best bang for our buck.
 The big names aren’t averse to going after one another’s dissatisfied customers either, as the phenomenon of ‘social conquesting‘ between the likes of Wal-Mart and Best Buy has demonstrated in the past, and will continue to do during what promises to be a booming holiday season.

-Interestingly, with all this change to how orders are secured being driven by technology, there are calls to maintain uniform systems to manage the fulfillment process.
+Interestingly, with all this change to how orders are secured being driven by technology, there are calls to maintain uniform systems to manage the ecommerce fulfillment process.
 Standardization is preferable to multiple unique systems in the logistics industry, some argue, and less frequent disruption permits more stable ways of working to successfully deliver.
 Right or wrong, it proves to be a stark contrast to the rampant innovation that prompted the increased mCommerce-based demand in the first place.

 3PL Provider Preparation